 We all tend to think of security as it relates to crime.
 However, when it comes to personal safety, we must consider other potential problems that could negatively affect us.
 One area we should all think about is financial security.
 Financial security means working on getting our finances under control.
 If they are under control, it means keeping them that way.

 Like many people, I’ve had times where I didn’t have two pennies to rub together.
 Those times were horrible.
 If you’re in those times now, you have my sympathy and understanding, and please know this: You can get out of them.
 It takes sacrifice, dedication, and a whole lot of patience.
 Once you do get out of them, though, you will be in such a better place!
 It is those hard financial times that make me appreciative of what I have.
 Honestly, without those times, I wouldn’t know how lucky I am today.

 Taking care of your finances is an essential part of personal security for several reasons.
 Being on top of your finances is much less stressful.
 Less stress is enormous!
-Stress feeds into your attitude, health, and so much more.
-The more stress you have, the more it interferes with other areas of your life.
+Anxiety feeds into your attitude, health, and so much more.
+The more pressure you have, the more it interferes with other areas of your life.
 Poor financial health also reduces your ability to address your security, safety, and preparedness needs.
 You don’t need to be rich, but being financially stable does help.